Communist Party of Kampuchea: Angkar

-For roughly two years after the CPK took power, it referred to itself as the Angkar (អង្គការ, ALA-LC: ʿʹanggakār [ʔɑŋkaː]; meaning 'The Organization').
+For roughly two years after the CPK took power, it referred to itself as the Angkar (អង្គការ, ALA-LC: ʿʹanggakār [ʔɑŋkaː]; meaning 'Organization').
 However, Pol Pot publicly declared on 29 September 1977 the existence of the CPK in a five-hour-long speech.
 He revealed the true character of the supreme authority in Cambodia, an obscure ruling body that had been kept in seclusion.

 The CPK had been extremely secretive throughout its existence.
-Before 1975, the secrecy was needed for the party's survival and Pol Pot and his closest associates had relied on continuing the extreme secrecy in order to consolidate their position against those they perceived as internal enemies during their first two years of power.
-The revelation of the CPK's existence shortly before Pol Pot was due to travel to Peking resulted from pressure from China on the Khmer Rouge leaders to acknowledge their true political identity at a time that they increasingly depended on China's assistance against the threats from Vietnam.
+Before 1975, secrecy was needed for the party's survival.
+Pol Pot and his closest associates relied on continuing the extreme secrecy to consolidate their position against those they perceived as internal enemies during their first two years of power.
+The revelation of the CPK's existence shortly before Pol Pot was due to travel to Beijing resulted from pressure from China on the Khmer Rouge leaders to acknowledge their true political identity at a time when they increasingly depended on China's assistance against the threats from Vietnam.

-Accordingly, Pol Pot in his speech claimed that the CPK's foundation had been in 1960 and emphasized its separate identity from the Communist Party of Vietnam.
+Accordingly, Pol Pot, in his speech, claimed that the CPK's foundation had been in 1960 and emphasized its separate identity from the Communist Party of Vietnam.
 This secrecy continued even after the CPK took power.
 Unlike most totalitarian dictators, Pol Pot was not the object of an open personality cult.
 It was almost a year before it was confirmed that he was Saloth Sar, the man long cited as the CPK's general secretary.